Zodiase/Web-GIS-Components/README.md

 ## Demo

+Checkout the online version at: [zodiase.github.io/Web-GIS-Components/demo](https://zodiase.github.io/Web-GIS-Components/demo/)

-The `demo` directory contains demo pages for various example usages.
+The `docs/demo` directory contains demo pages for various example usages.
 Run `npm run demo` to launch the demo site at `localhost:5000`.

 But before the demo site is usable, the project distribution files have to be built first.